pism/pism/doc/sphinx/manual/practical-usage/scripts.rst

 ------------------------

 In the ``test/`` and ``util/`` subdirectories of the PISM directory the user will find some python scripts and one Matlab script, listed in :numref:`tab-scripts-overview`.
-The python scripts are all documented at the *Packages* tab on the `PISM Source Code Browser`_.
+The python scripts are all documented at the *Packages* tab on the `PISM Source Code Browser <pism-browser_>`_.
 The Python scripts all take option ``--help``.

 .. list-table:: Some scripts which help in using PISM
    :name: tab-scripts-overview